-Inherent and residual bushfire risk can be determined for individual bushfire events on the basis of the following risk criteria, which is used to inform the likelihood and consequence of such events:
+Inherent and residual bushfire risk can be determined on the basis of the following risk criteria:

-- Likelihood of ignition and bushfire occurrence takes into consideration the bushfire history of the area, risk of ignition, vegetation type, fuel age and load, slope under vegetation and predominant fire weather conditions; and - Consequence or impact from bushfire on life, property and the environment takes into consideration the degree and severity of potential bushfire scenarios, location of bushfire hazard areas, assets present in the area and the level of management and suppression response available.
+- Likelihood of ignition and bushfire occurrence takes into consideration the bushfire history of the area, risk of ignition, vegetation type, fuel age and load, slope under vegetation and predominant fire weather conditions; and - Consequence or impact from bushfire on life, property and the environment considers the degree and severity of potential bushfire scenarios, location of bushfire hazard areas, assets present in the area and the level of management and suppression response available.

-The two bushfire scenarios identified in Section 3 have been subject to bushfire risk assessment through determination of likelihood and consequence in accordance with the rating tables outlined in Table 1 and Table 21.
+The bushfire scenarios identified in Section 3 have been subject to bushfire risk assessment through determination of likelihood and consequence in accordance with the rating tables outlined in Table 1 and Table 21.
 This process determines the inherent bushfire risk of the event and informs the level of mitigation or management response required to reduce the risk to an acceptable level.
 The risk assessment matrix used to determine inherent and residual bushfire risk is outlined in Table 3.